jeremenichelli/jeremenichelli.github.io/_posts/2017-02-20-react-views-smooth-transitions.md

 }
 ```

-A `done` callback is passed to indicate the lifecycle hooks call should continue.
+A `done` callback is passed to indicate the lifecycle sequence should continue.

 ## will-change

-The first thing that caught my eye was that we weren't upgrading elements so that their style updates are handle by the GPU when possible, this not so new CSS property acts as a hint for the browser so it optimizes elements we are about to animate.
+The first thing that caught my eye was that we weren't upgrading elements so that their style updates are handle by the GPU when possible.

+This not so new CSS property acts as a hint for the browser so it optimizes elements we are about to animate.

 So we could easily add a step before our animation and call it the day.